A note about learning vim.

 -

-can show absolute path of the current file. -
+:pwdcan show absolute path of the current file. -

 We can use relative or absolute path after

-. -
+:edit. -

-can print absolute path of the current file from the directory
+:edit %<Tab>can print absolute path of the current file from the directory

-which ordered by:lcd
+which ordered by:lcd. -

-can print absolute path of the current file’s directory.
+:edit %:h<Tab>can print absolute path of the current file’s directory.

 Tip 43: Open a File by Its Filename Using ‘:find’

-to autocomplete)- Path can be set by
+find {filename}can search {filename} in path.
+(Use<Tab>to autocomplete)- Path can be set by

-can add {path} to the end of the former path.:set path=./**
+:set path = {path},{path},....(See:h pathfor help) :set path+={path}can add {path} to the end of the former path.:set path=./**so that every files under.will be included.

 - Path can be set by